Dominican Republic

 Metrics for Management provides technical assistance services to those using the EquityTool, or wanting to collect data on the wealth of their program beneficiaries.
 Please contact equitytool@m4mgmt.org and we will assist you.

-[1] From povertydata.worldbank.org, reporting Poverty headcount ratio at $1.90/day at 2011 international prices.
+[1] From pip.worldbank.org, reporting poverty headcount ratio at $2.15/day at 2017 international prices.

-[2] From the Dominican Republic DHS 2013 dataset household recode, available at http://dhsprogram.com/
+[2] From the Dominican Republic dataset household recode, available at https://mics.unicef.org/surveys